 Businesses that take advantage of this offering will have full access to a self-service client portal as well as on-demand liquidity (think online banking).
 We simply use your business’ accounts receivables as collateral (this makes them secured loans).
 The result is the time from application to funding ranges from only four to seven days.

-A revolving line of credit for business is when a financial institution extends to the business available credit (money) for an open or undetermined amount of time.
+The revolving line of credit definition describes it as a financial institution extending available credit (money/loan/credit line) to the business for an open or undetermined amount of time.
 The debt is repaid on a periodic basis.
 The advantage of this credit is that once it’s repaid, it becomes available again.
+It is a quasi type of overdraft protection and you pay only on the outstanding balance.

-Are you familiar with credit cards, HELOCs (home equity lines of credit), department store or gas cards?
+Are you familiar with a credit card, HELOC (home equity line of credit), department stores credit card account, or gas cards?
 Then you are quite familiar with this type of credit.
-These are all considered revolving lines of credit.
+These are all considered revolving credit examples.
 The key is that once the account is paid off it does not close.
 The funds remain available for future borrowing.
+Most owners simply call this a business line of credit.